 In a sexual assault situation, for example, the employee might be compensated for headaches, vomiting, weight loss, insomnia, diarrhea, grinding teeth, crying spells, depression, and loss of enjoyment of life.
 These "psychic" wounds don't have to last a lifetime.
 The legislation is designed to compensate for both past and potential emotional distress.

 Your salary or hourly wage, as well as any lost employee benefits (bonuses, vacation benefits, contributions, and other miscellaneous benefits) or the equal amount of those benefits, are all considered lost wages.

-Attorney's costs are not recoverable in a wrongful termination lawsuit.
-If your labor lawyer also makes a lawsuit on which attorney's fees are recoverable, you will be able to recover attorney's fees.
-Attorney's fees are also recoverable in unfair termination cases that conflict with discrimination and abuse claims.
+Your California Labor Law Attorney fees are not recoverable in a wrongful termination lawsuit.
+If your Los Angeles Discrimination Lawyer also makes a lawsuit on which attorney's fees are recoverable, you will be able to recover attorney's fees.
+Attorney's fees are also recoverable in unfair termination cases that conflict with your Workplace Discrimination Complaint in California.

 The two-year statute of limitations in the California Code of Civil Procedure 335.1 applies to cases of wrongful termination.
-This cause of action arises at the time of dismissal—that is, when the employee was fired, not when he or she was informed of the termination.
+This cause of action arises at the time of dismissal—when the employee was fired, not when he or she was informed of the termination.
 In certain employment cases, however, there are multiple causes of action, each with its own statute of limitations.
-As a result, it is not a good idea to wait too long before contacting an employment attorney.
+As a result, it is not a good idea to wait too long before contacting a workplace discrimination lawyer in California.

-1000Attorneys.com has a referral service that will match you up with an experienced Labor Lawyer that best fits your claim.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that will match you up with an experienced California Labor Law Attorney who best fits your Workplace Discrimination Complaint.
 You can fill up the submission form or contact us through our 24/7 live chat for a free initial consultation.